hupe13/extensions-leaflet-map-github/readme.md

 Tags: leaflet, elevation, markercluster, zoomhome, hover, fullscreen, gpx,
 Requires at least: 5.5.3
 Tested up to: 5.8
-Stable tag: 2.1
+Stable tag: 2.1.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 ## Description

-Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and functions.
+Extends the WordPress Plugin <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> with Leaflet Plugins and other functions.

 ### Used Leaflet Plugins and Elements